South on the Canal Latéral à la Loire from Briare

 There were 536 inhabitants in the 2013 census.

 The area around the village is one of the few areas of limestone in the middle Loire.
 Compare this to the area much further downstream around Saumur which is almost entirely very soft limestone.

 The Canal Latéral à la Loire used to end here with the canal crossing the Loire between two dikes.
 That changed with the opening of the Briare canal bridge in 1896.

-On our second trip we picked up our boat in the Châtillon-sur-Loire boat basin seen above.
+On our second trip we picked up our boat in the Châtillon-sur-Loire boat basin seen below.
 We walked into town and visited the grocery store.
 We selected and paid and then they delivered our purchases to the boat basin.